Zarxrax/Cutie-Roto/README.md

 Click image to view Video
 [![Cutie Roto Demo Video](http://img.youtube.com/vi/ZaC1lltmWxc/0.jpg)](http://www.youtube.com/watch?v=ZaC1lltmWxc "Cutie Roto Demo Video")

 Cutie Roto is a fork of [Cutie](https://github.com/hkchengrex/Cutie), and is designed to be a user friendly tool for AI assisted rotoscoping of video clips.
 It serves as a free alternative to commercial solutions such as Adobe’s Roto Brush or DaVinci Resolve Magic Mask.
-This tool is still in early development.
 It is generally less accurate than manual rotoscoping, but can usually give a pretty good result with little effort.

 ### Changes from Cutie:
 - Downloadable package for windows users
 - Launcher to select a video file to work on
 - New export video dialog
-- Zoomed minimap inspired from [XMem](https://github.com/hkchengrex/XMem)
+- Undo support
+- Minimap to show a zoomed in view of the image
-- Ability to import black and white mattes as a mask
+- Ability to import black and white mattes as masks
 - Additional click segmentation model trained on anime
 - Simplified interface